 - States inside steps

 - Build as you go

 Kissflow Projects unique kanban boards help you visualize your project.
 Each column represents a step in your team’s process.
 You can use the built-in names for these steps or edit labels to match your unique workflow.
 Populate the board with the tasks that make up your project.

 Rule-based WIP limits (work in progress limits) help prevent bottlenecks.
 If there’s a large team working on your project, you can create unique, customized boards for subteams so everyone can stay focused on his or her part of the work.

 2. Custom Forms

 Kissflow Projects custom forms mean that you can specify precisely the details required for each task and eliminate the clutter of unnecessary information.
 In Kissflow Projects, forms have the ability to pull information from specified datasets, so crucial details about vendors, customers, and employees can be automatically populated into your forms, saving time and decreasing the risk of errors.

-  From the project board, you can assign tasks to specific team members and create new tasks as needed, all at the touch of a button.
+From the project board, by doing task management you can assign tasks to specific team members and create new tasks as needed, all at the touch of a button.
 You can create sub-tasks and checklists linked to tasks on your board.
-Once your tasks have been created, you can assign a deadline to each task and set priorities.
+Once your tasks have been created, you can assign a deadline to each task and prioritize project tasks.